wtnm/fform/documentation.md

 - `anyName.bind: any[]` - binds value to function with name 'anyName'

 #### structure
-- `extend` - extends fformObjects with passed object
+- `extend` - extends elements with passed object
 - `widgets` - contains react.elements that is used in form components
 - `sets` - component presets for commonly used schemas
 - `fn` - function tha is used in $_maps/$_parse processing